A friendly, student-centred place to study

 Campus Life & International Students' Events

 Campus Life is a programme of events for students living in University halls of residence.
 Take a break from your studies, meet new people and participate in activities you already enjoy, or perhaps try your hand at something different!

 The International Student Support Office runs a social programme that includes free events as well as trips around the local area and further afield.
 Although the programme designed with international students in mind, it is open to all students.
 There is also a One World Gala concert held every year.

 Clubs and Societies

-With over 150 clubs and societies, all offering free membership, you’re bound to find the right one for you!
+With around 200 clubs and societies, all offering free membership, you’re bound to find the right one for you!
 There’s a chance to see what’s available and sign-up during Serendipity Fair which is held over two days during Welcome Week.

 Sports and outdoor pursuits